saksham-jain/Quadcopter-QUADX/README.md

 ###### STEP 1--

-3D print the chassis you will be using for drone.
+3D print the chassis required for Quadcopter.
-You can get stl files for direct printing.
+We have taken stl files from - https://www.instructables.com/id/Arduino-Drone-Quadcopter-3D-Printed/

-We have taken stl files from - https://www.instructables.com/id/Arduino-Drone-Quadcopter-3D-Printed/ Folder name in repository-
+Folder name in repository- Drone_stl